 Much of my work centres around various types of public-facing communication.
 This may be live or on-location interview formats and event hosting, as above, or more intimate studio gatherings where I am always grateful for opportunities to talk to truly incredible people about their work and achievements.
 Our Create to Sustain Live! interviews are one such example.
 With the Boma Global team we are curating an ongoing series of talks, featuring people from the interface of business, art and sustainability.

 Making sense of today’s business challenges requires a healthy dose of creativity and clear team communication.
 Over the years I have had the privilege of assisting executive teams at major corporations, dynamic startups and leading educational institutions explore their collective and individual creativity and foster their communication skills.
 This work can take the form of team workshops or individual sessions and the programmes are always custom tailored to the client’s industry, context and needs.

 You can’t ignore the written word.
 Paradoxically, and perhaps somewhat strangely for someone steeped in visual communication from photography to graphic design, film and multimedia, I would be the first to argue that clear, precise written communication is now as important as ever, if not more so.
-Words are my friends, and I lean on them regularly – be it in written pieces or as parts of other assignments and commissions.
-I try to be pithy, though admit to going for the fullest explanation if at all possible.
-From book length to a series of articles – yes, I’ve done them all.
+Words are my friends, and I lean on them regularly – be it in stand-alone written pieces or as parts of other assignments and commissions.
+I try to be pithy, though admit to going for the fullest explanation if at all possible – from book length to a series of articles.

 One of the joys of “the ideas business” is working with bright people from a multitude of industries.
 Vertical conferences, and company-specific gatherings, are a great opportunity for me to learn about the current state of various industries, which of course is a way to keep on top of both technological advances and management trends.